-Her revelation is the latest detail to shed a bit of light on what fans can expect from the "Avatar" sequel.
-It's been a long time since the original "Avatar" landed in theaters — over a decade, in fact.
+It's been a long time since the original "Avatar" landed in theaters — more than a decade, in fact.
 The new movie takes place in a future when humans, who have completely depleted Earth's natural resources, travel to the fictional moon of Pandora to mine for resources, kicking off a war with the Na'vi, the moon's inhabitants, a species of 10-foot-tall humanoid aliens.
-The movie went on to become the highest-grossing movie of all time.
+The movie went on to become the highest-grossing film of all time.

-While Cameron's film was supposed to get a sequel many years ago, production was delayed on the big-budget feature.
-The time has finally come, though, for "Avatar 2" to be seen by the world, and new details have continued to emerge over the years.
+While director James Cameron's film was supposed to get a sequel many years ago, production was delayed on the big-budget feature.
+The time has finally come, though, for "Avatar 2" to be seen by the world, and, yes, there are other sequels in the works.